-An SMCI-proprietary power connector is located at JHS1 on the motherboard.
-Connect an appropriate power cable here to provide adequate power to your system.
+An SMCI-proprietary power connector is located at JHS1 on the motherboard and allows a power connection to the node the motherboard is mounted in.

 4.2 Headers and Connectors

 Onboard Fan Header

 An onboard fan header (FAN3) is located next to COM port (COM1) on the motherboard.
 This is a 4-pin fan header, which is backward compatible with a traditional 3-pin fan.
 The onboard fan speed is controlled by Thermal Management (via Hardware Monitoring) in the BIOS.
 When using Thermal Management setting, please use all 3-pin fans or all 4-pin fans.